Equal Employment Opportunity Commission.

 (12) Purely internal Commission policies or guidance directed solely to EEOC employees or contractors or to other Federal agencies that are not anticipated to have substantial future effect on the behavior of regulated parties outside of the government; for example, Volume I of the Commission's Compliance Manual, which is only for internal use.

-(b) Significant guidance document means a guidance document that will be disseminated to regulated entities or the general public and that may reasonably be anticipated:
+(b) Significant guidance document.
+(1) Significant guidance document means a guidance document that will be disseminated to regulated entities or the general public and that may reasonably be anticipated:

 (a) Each guidance document shall comply with all relevant statutes and regulations.